 Understanding MRI Safety Requirements

 MRI safety is paramount in Zones III and IV, where magnetic fields can exceed 1.5T to 3T.
-MRI Conditional stretchers must meet strict ASTM F2503 standards, specifying the exact conditions under which the stretcher can safely be used.
+MR Conditional stretchers must meet strict ASTM F2503 standards, specifying the exact conditions under which the stretcher can safely be used.
 This includes limits on field strength, spatial gradients, RF exposure, and specific absorption rates (SAR).

 MRI Med provides detailed documentation for all their stretchers, allowing hospitals to train staff on safe handling procedures and ensure compliance.
-Using MRI Conditional stretchers correctly prevents magnetically induced accidents, such as projectile injuries or interference with imaging.
+Using MR Conditional stretchers correctly prevents magnetically induced accidents, such as projectile injuries or interference with imaging.

-What Makes a Stretcher MRI Conditional?
+What Makes a Stretcher MR Conditional?

 Other design features include: